 - Running Enrichment Days three times per year every year.
 The days often involve a chance to profile their interests and skills; try taster sessions in new subjects; and speak to people working in various different careers.

-- Ensuring that every Year 9 student has a 1:1 interview with a senior member of staff to discuss and agree their GCSE options.
+- Ensuring that every Year 9 student has a 1:1 interview with their tutor/head of year/ a senior member of staff to discuss and agree their GCSE options.

 - Ensuring that every Year 11 student has at least one 1:1 interview with a senior member of staff to discuss their post 16 options.